Audi A8: 2022 model year facelift

 On 29 October 2021, Audi revealed the facelifted A8 ahead of its Chinese introduction at the Guangzhou Auto Show and later next year in Europe.
-The facelift also included the revival of the Horch (A8L Horch Founder Edition) brand to compete against other ultra-luxury sedans in China with Europe also a possibility.
+The facelift also included the revival of the Horch (A8L Horch Founder Edition) brand to compete against other ultra-luxury sedans in China with European sales a future possibility.
 A facelift Horch was presented in February 2024.

-Unlike previous generations, the D5 will last longer and not end at least until 2026.
+The D5 has been scheduled to last longer than previous generations and is continuing to be marketed for the 2027 model year in the US.

-Engines and Transmission
+Engines and transmission

 At launch, the A8 had two engine options: one 3-litre petrol V6 (55 TFSI quattro) and 3-litre diesel V6 (50 TDI quattro).
 For 2019, the engine range was expanded to include the petrol and diesel V8 engines (60 TFSI quattro in 2020 and 60 TDI quattro in 2019, respectively).
 The plug-in hybrid version (PHEV) with a 3-litre petrol V6 and electric motor (60 TFSI e quattro) was launched in 2019.
 No hybrid system is fitted to the diesel engines.
 The petrol V8 engines fitted to the 60 TFSI quattro and S8 TFSI quattro have 48-volt MHEV systems that use the electric motor as a starter and for power assistance.
-No W12 engine has been announced yet as of January 2021.
+No W12 engine was offered in the D5 model lineup.

 All A8, A8 L, and the S8 feature the quattro all-wheel-drive system and an 8-speed Tiptronic automatic transmission.